 Your GPS Tracker And Security System On Cellular Networks

 This article was written prior to the start of the CDMA Verizon sunset.
-Call to get additional/updated information on our GPS technology and where we are at in 2018.
+Call to get additional/updated information on our GPS technology and see where we're at today!

 A lot of people don’t realize that while GPS trackers use global positioning system satellite signals to calculate location, they report that location using cellular signals.
 By the end of 2016, AT&T will have completed a nationwide upgrade of its cellular technology--a move that affects some GPS and security system users, but will ultimately result in better service and more robust coverage in the United States.